SurajRKU/SE_PROJECT_GRP_12/README.md

 This Movie Recommender System is like having a movie buddy who knows your taste super well.
 It looks at movie info from TMDB and even checks out what people say on IMDB.
 Then, it uses something called cosine similarity along with the sentiment analysis to match you with movies you'll love.

 Imagine each movie is a star, and cosine similarity is like a cool trick to see which stars go together in the movie universe.
 You just type in a movie you like, and boom!
 It suggests other movies you'll probably dig.
 Setting it up is a breeze—just follow the steps.
 It's like having your own movie sidekick, making sure every suggestion is spot-on for your movie mood!

+## 🎬✨Unlocking Movie Magic: A Glimpse into Our Enhanced Recommendation System ✨🎥

+Let us say you're browsing through our updated system.
+You select a recent movie you loved, and instantly, the system not only suggests similar movies based on your taste but also factors in how others felt about those movies.
+Click on a poster, and a trailer pops up, engaging you even more.
+Dive deeper, and you'll discover captivating details about the actors—when they were born, where they're from, and their remarkable journey in the film industry.
+It's a journey, not just through movies, but through emotions and experiences.

 ### Architecture of the Recommendation System 🏗️